Offset mortgages explained

 Offset mortgages pros and cons

-When deciding whether an offset mortgage is right for you, you need to weigh up the pros and cons:
+When deciding whether an offset mortgage is right for you, here are some of the pros and cons to consider:

 Advantages of offset mortgages

-• Lower mortgage costs: You’ll pay less interest on your mortgage.
+• You’ll pay less interest on your mortgage.
 Many deals let you choose whether to use this benefit to reduce your monthly mortgage costs or to maintain your normal mortgage payments and therefore pay your mortgage off sooner.

 • Flexibility: You can usually access your savings if you need to, which is more flexible than if you use your savings to make mortgage overpayments.